bonitasoft/bonita-doc/md/define-who-can-do-what.md

    ![Map actor to lane](images/getting-started-tutorial/define-who-can-do-what/map-actor-to-lane.gif)<!--{.img-responsive .img-thumbnail}-->

-Actor are just identifiers.
-In order to define the actual user, we need to configure the actors and map them with groups, roles , users, etc of the organization.
+"Actor" identifies a collection of users.
+To define the actual users, we need to configure the actors and map them with groups, roles, users, etc of an organization.
 We will use the Bonita Acme test organization for this example:
 1. In the Bonita Studio menu, click on the **Server > Configure** ![Configure button icon](images/getting-started-tutorial/define-who-can-do-what/configure.png)
 1. Select _Employee actor_
-1. Click on the **Groups...** button
+1. Click on **Groups...**
 1. Unselect _/acme_
 1. Select _/acme/production/services_.
-We will use this group of users to act as support team in charge of answering claims.
+We will identify this group of employee users as the support team in charge of answering claims.
 In the test organization, two users belong to this group: _mauro.zetticci_ and _thomas.wallis_.
 The manager of both users is: _michael.morrison_
-1. Click on the **Finish** button
+1. Click on **Finish**

    ![Configure actor mapping for customer actor](images/getting-started-tutorial/define-who-can-do-what/configure-actor-mapping.gif)<!--{.img-responsive .img-thumbnail}-->

 1. Select **Customer actor**
-1. Click on the **Groups...** button
+1. Click on **Groups...**
 1. Select _/acme/hr_.
 We will use this group of users to act as customers who can submit claims.
 In the test organization, three users belong to this group: _walter.bates_, _helen.kelly_ and _april.sanchez_
 1. Click on the **Finish** button
 1. Select _Manager actor_
-1. Click on the **Roles...** button
+1. Click on **Roles...**
 1. Select the _member_ role.
 All users in the test organization have this role.
-But this does not really matter as this actor mapping will be override later in our configuration
+(This is not important here, as this actor mapping will be overridden later in the configuration)
-1. Click on the **Finish** button
+1. Click on **Finish**
-1. Click on the **Finish** button to close the configuration window
+1. Click on **Finish** to close the configuration window

 ::: info
 At this stage, if you try to run the process, you will see that _walter.bates_ can no longer perform the task _Review and answer claim_.
-You'll have to logout from the Bonita Portal (click on **Walter Bates** in top right corner and select **Logout**) and log in with _mauro.zetticci_ or _thomas.wallis_ (password: _bpm_) to be able to view the task.
-And you need to log back in with _walter.bates_ account to be able to view the task that let you read the provided answer.
+You'll have to go the the Bonita Portal and  log out (click on **Walter Bates** in top right corner and select **Logout**) and log in again as _mauro.zetticci_ or _thomas.wallis_ (password: _bpm_) to be able to view the task.
+You'll have to log out, and back in again with _walter.bates_'s account, to be able to view the task that lets you read the provided answer.
 :::

 Currently the task _Read the answer and rate it_ is available to all users in the group _/acme/hr_, but it should only be available to the user who started the process (_walter.bates_).
-Similarly, the task _Deal with unsatisfied customer_ will be available to everyone when it should only be available to the manager of the user who completed the task _Review and answer claim_.
+Similarly, the task _Deal with unsatisfied customer_ is available to everyone, when it should only be available to the manager of the user who completed the task _Review and answer claim_.
-To address this, we will configure [actor filters](actor-filtering.md).
+To refine this, we will configure [actor filters](actor-filtering.md).

 ::: info
 The actor filter produces a list of users based on input information and internal logic.
-It completely overrides the actor configuration.
+It overrides the actor configuration.
-An actor filter will be executed when the process reaches a step to which the filter is mapped.
+The actor filter will be executed when the process reaches a step to which the filter is mapped.
 :::

-First we will configure the **initiator** actor filter:
+First configure the **initiator** actor filter:

 1. Select the _Customer lane_
 1. Go to **General > Actors**
-1. Click on the **Set...** button next to actor filter
+1. Click on **Set...** next to actor filter
 1. From the list, select _Initiator_
-1. Click on the **Next** button
+1. Click on **Next**
 1. Set the name: _User who submit the claim_
-1. Click on the **Finish** button
+1. Click on **Finish**

    ![Configure initiator actor filter on Customer lane](images/getting-started-tutorial/define-who-can-do-what/configure-initiator-actor-filter.gif)<!--{.img-responsive .img-thumbnail}-->

 Now we will configure the **manager** actor filter:

 1. Select _Manager lane_
-1. Follow the same steps but select the _user-manager_ actor filter
+1. Follow the same steps as above, but this time select the _user-manager_ actor filter
 1. Set the name: _Manager of the user who provided answer_
-1. Click on the **Next** button
+1. Click on **Next**
 1. Click on the pencil icon
 1. Select **Script** and paste the following Groovy script (it will search for the id of the user who performed the task _Review and answer claim_):